Austria

 United States forces in Austria

-US forces were stationed in Austria until 1955.
-Plates were issued annually in varying colors.
-This plate is from 1954.
+Austria license plate US forces were stationed in Austria until 1955.
+Private vehicle plates were issued annually in varying colors.
+This plate is from 1954, 1 = Salzburg.

 Back to the country index